reelearn/reelearn/README.md

 ## Why Reelearn?

--Trendy format: Leverage the popularity of reels to deliver bite-sized learning in a format employees already love.
+- Trendy format: Leverage the popularity of reels to deliver bite-sized learning in a format employees already love.
 Boost engagement and knowledge retention.
--Free & open-source: No hefty training costs!
+- Free & open-source: No hefty training costs!
 Empower employees to learn independently, on their schedule, for free.
--Quick & convenient: Microlearning modules last minutes, fitting seamlessly into busy schedules.
+- Quick & convenient: Microlearning modules last minutes, fitting seamlessly into busy schedules.
 Learn on the go, anytime, anywhere.
--Highly customizable: Create your microlearning reels or share and adapt existing ones from the growing community library.
+- Highly customizable: Create your microlearning reels or share and adapt existing ones from the growing community library.
--Collaborative spirit: Join the open-source movement and contribute to the platform's continuous improvement with a supportive community.
+- Collaborative spirit: Join the open-source movement and contribute to the platform's continuous improvement with a supportive community.

 ## Benefits for your company:

--Skyrocketing employee engagement and motivation.
+- Skyrocketing employee engagement and motivation.
--Improved skill development and knowledge retention.
+- Improved skill development and knowledge retention.
--Reduced training costs and increased ROI.
+- Reduced training costs and increased ROI.
--A dynamic learning experience that keeps pace with trends.
+- A dynamic learning experience that keeps pace with trends.
--A future-ready workforce equipped for success.
+- A future-ready workforce equipped for success.

 Imagine: Your employees eagerly learn new skills through engaging reels, sharing their knowledge, and fostering a vibrant learning culture.